CiaranWoodward/LD56/README.md

 Semantic versioning is enabled in the CI for this repository.

-This repository follows a branching model with three main branches: `main`, `alpha`, and `beta`.
-Here's how to use them:

-> ⚠️ **IMPORTANT**: Avoid **force pushing** to these branches as it may **BREAK** the semantic release process. ⚠️
+> ⚠️ **IMPORTANT**: Avoid **force pushing** to the `main` branch, this may **BREAK** the semantic release process. ⚠️

 - `main` branch: This branch represents the stable version of the project.
 It should only contain production-ready code.
 Pull requests should be opened against this branch for bug fixes and new features that are ready for release.

-- `alpha` branch: This branch is used for early-stage development and testing.
-Pull requests should be opened against this branch for new features that are still in progress and need further testing.

-- `beta` branch: This branch is used for feature freeze and final testing before a release.
-Pull requests should be opened against this branch for bug fixes and finalizing features.

-When opening a pull request, make sure to select the appropriate target branch (`main`, `alpha`, or `beta`).
+When opening a pull request, make sure to select the appropriate target branch `main`.
 Once the pull request is approved and passes all tests, it can be merged into the target branch.

 Remember to follow the [conventional commits](https://www.conventionalcommits.org) format when writing commit messages to ensure accurate versioning and release tagging.